 What is legal tender?

-I have read quite a lot of comments - especially on Facebook recently regarding commemorative coins and whether or not you can spend them.
-It is clear that part of the problem is confusion over what the expression "legal tender" actually means.
+I have read quite a lot of comments – especially on Facebook recently regarding commemorative coins and whether or not you can spend them and the question that always comes up is What is legal tender?
+It is clear that part of the problem is confusion over what the expression “legal tender” actually means.
 Many people have taken legal tender to mean that a coin can be spent like normal coinage.
 A bit like saying that all of the £1 coins in your pocket are legal tender.
 Well they are, but they are more than that.
 If a coin is legal tender can you spend it anywhere?
-The simple answer is no, you can't.
+The simple answer is no, you can’t.

-So what does legal tender mean and why does it matter?
+So What is legal tender and why does it matter?

 This is the definition taken directly from the Royal Mint’s webpage: